sfshaw/bootcamp357/mod1/README.md

     $ vim my_file.c
     ...

 Vim will open in "a mode that is not insert mode", meaning we can move around a bit but it is really expecting "commands" in its prompt.
 Pressing "i" will put it into "insert-mode" so we can actually move around with the arrow keys and type to insert characters.
 To get out of insert-mode, hit the escape key.
 Now you should be back in "probably command mode".
 To __quit Vim__, type a colon followed by q for quit.
 Vim might warn you that you will lose your changes.
 To save your files, use the ":w" command.
 Save and quit can be chained together as ":wq".
-If you don't want to save your changes, you can add an exclaimation mark to q to force it, ":q!"
+If you don't want to save your changes, you can add an exclamation mark to q to force it, ":q!"
 I hope you can tell that I don't use Vim often.
 Knowing how to escape Vim is really just a foundational skill.
 This has been a terrible explanation of Vim; you should now go look up some Vim tutorials.

 If you otherwise prefer a GUI IDE (because you weren't born in the 80's), these specific tasks are mostly just useful in a pinch.
 I love using VSCode but I can still use Vim to edit files inside a terminal.
 Vim can be configured in all kinds of ways with lots of settings and plugins.

 #### Microsoft's Visual Studio Code

 It's what's hot right now.
 Its not clunky like Visual Studio or IntelliJ.
 It is an electron based application, so it is literally another instance of Chrome running (Electron simultaneous exemplifies everything wrong with web technologies and peak performance of web technologies).
 It's portability is great.
 VSCode has plugins for everything under the sun.
-[Microsofts's C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) is super good enough.
-In addition to that, you will need the [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) in order to develope in Linux while on Windows (If you are afflicted by such malware).
+[Microsoft's C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) is super good enough.
+In addition to that, you will need the [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) in order to develop in Linux while on Windows (If you are afflicted by such malware).

 I would recommend setting VSCode to autosave files very quickly, such as after 500 ms or on loss/change of focus.

 ### Git

-_Git_ is a "version control system" (VCS) used throughtout the software industry for tracking changes to code by teams of software engineers.
+_Git_ is a "version control system" (VCS) used throughout the software industry for tracking changes to code by teams of software engineers.
 Git was originally developed by Linus Torvalds, the creator of the Linux kernel.
-Git allows people in separate locations to make independant changes to code and then merge them into one version.
+Git allows people in separate locations to make independent changes to code and then merge them into one version.
 It effectively achieves the collaboration of Google Docs (but not in real time) for source code.
-It has innumerable other features that make it indispensable to software engineers. _Github_ is a company that provides instances of Git as a free and commercial service.
-It is very common to use Github at Cal Poly as many premium features are provided to teachers and students for free.
-Other companies provide services similar to Github, including _Gitlab_ and _Atlassian's Bitbucket_.
+It has innumerable other features that make it indispensable to software engineers. _GitHub_ is a company that provides instances of Git as a free and commercial service.
+It is very common to use GitHub at Cal Poly as many premium features are provided to teachers and students for free.
+Other companies provide services similar to GitHub, including _GitLab_ and _Atlassian's Bitbucket_.
 The interfaces provided by each company are different but under the hood, each is still Git or at least an API compatible with Git.

 Learning to use Git effectively is one of the most important skills you can take away from your education Cal Poly.
 Becoming comfortable in Git will be invaluable to you at Cal Poly and beyond.
 You will likely be using it on day one at any software engineering job or internship.

 Git was originally developed to be used entirely from the command line.
 This is the canonical interface.
 It is extremely daunting at first and probably doesn’t make sense if you aren’t already comfortable with the terminal.
 The reality of the terminal is that the only reason it is hard for beginners is because it forces you to formally learn to use it through the command line.
 This differs from a graphical user interface (GUI) where many of us have developed an intuition to poke around and quickly discover features.

-You should endevour to use Git for everything that you code.
+You should endeavor to use Git for everything that you code.
 In our simple use case here, GitHub will mostly just be acting as a backup of our code.
 Just like professors will encourage you to use Vim, they might encourage you to use the command line interface of Git.
-This can be great for you but I don't think its strictly neccessary for the desired learning outcomes.
+This can be great for you but I don't think its strictly necessary for the desired learning outcomes.
 For this boot camp you should make use of Git either through the terminal or through a GUI client such as GitHub Desktop, VSCode, IntelliJ/CLion, etc..

 This document is already inside Git _repository_ that I initialized with the command below.
 Git uses a directory, `.git` to store information about a repository.